PreciselyData/Private-Spatial-APIs/docs/guides/eks/UpgradeGuide.md

 This guide is applicable in the following situations:

 1. Upgrading to newer versions of the chart.
-2. Upgrading to the newer reference dataset.
-3. Upgrading to the newer version of Geo-Addressing SDK releases.
+3. Upgrading to the newer version of Spatial Analytics releases.
 4. Applying changes to `values.yaml` file.

 ## Step 2 - Apply your changes